-Mental health and wellbeing
+Mental health in sport

-Awareness
+Mental Health Awareness

 There are many terms used to describe the illnesses and conditions that can cause a problem with a person's mental health and wellbeing.
 We are using the term 'mental health problem' because we feel it encompasses a wide range of experiences.
 This is supported by feedback received by the mental health charity Mind that people prefer the word ‘problem’ rather than illness or condition.
+Mind provide useful guidance on mental health language

 It’s worth remembering that children and young people are likely to use phrases and words that they relate to when talking about their own experiences.